About Corrective Jaw Surgery (Orthognathic Surgery)

 Surgery-First Approach

-This approach has its pros and cons, and ultimately depends on the conditions of the patient’s issues.
-Your orthodontist and surgeon will discuss this option with you if they believe it may be applicable.
+This approach has its advantages and disadvantages, depending on the patient's specific conditions.
+Your orthodontist and surgeon will discuss this option with you if they believe it may be suitable.

 Orthodontic Treatment Before Surgery